JvanKatwijk/qt-dab/README.md

 Restructured source tree
 --------------------------------------------------------------------------

 Note that the sourcetree is now restructured.
+All sources are now grouped in the directory sources.
+That one contains three main subdirectories

+ * main for the main program (as the name suggests)
+ * frontend for converting input samples into sequences of softbits (-127 ..
+127)
+ * backend for the actual decoding of the softbits to either audio, data or both

+ Furthermore there are a few other subdirectories with support functions

 --------------------------------------------------------------------------
 About Qt-DAB